jadecobra/python_tdd_exercises/source/functions/functions.rst

 functions
 #################################################################################

-A ``function`` is a callable_ unit/block of code.
-It is a way to write statements that can be used to accomplish a task at a different time from when they are written.
-Using :ref:`functions` makes the code smaller and easier to read, test, reuse, maintain and improve.
+A :ref:`function <test_functions>` is a unit or block of code that is callable_.
+I can write statements that I can used to do something and call it at different time from when I write it.
+They can make code smaller and easier to read, test, reuse, maintain and improve.

 Programming involves providing a process with input data and the process returning output data